gabsschrodinger/class-handler/docs/NumberType.md

 ## `@NumberType(error?: ValidationError)`

-The `NumberType` decorator will validate if a field is a valid number.
+The `NumberType` decorator will validate if a field is a number.
 For example, consider you have the following `Person` class:

 ```typescript
 import { StringType, NumberType, validateInstance } from "class-handler"